CMMC Certification Cost Explained: How to Budget for CMMC

 As with many things relating to your CMMC readiness journey, your company size and current cybersecurity posturing have a huge influence on your technology costs.

 For small- to medium-sized businesses, the government estimates that the initial cost for necessary hardware and software would be around $27,500, with a recurring cost of $5,000.
-For larger organizations, the estimated cost is $140,000 in the initial year of implementation and $80,000 in annual recurring costs.
+For larger organizations, the cost estimate is $140,000 in the initial year of implementation and $80,000 in annual recurring costs.

 Remediation Costs